nimiq/tutorial/src/content/tutorial/5-polygon-basics/2-wallet-and-faucets/content.md

 Faucets distribute play tokens for testnets.
 Follow these steps to fund your wallet with POL:

 1. Copy the address printed in your console.
-2. Visit the Polygon faucet at **https://faucet.polygon.technology/**.
+2. Visit the Polygon faucet at https://faucet.polygon.technology/.
 3. Choose "Polygon Amoy" from the dropdown.
 4. Paste your address and submit the request.

-Within roughly 30 seconds the faucet should confirm the transfer.
+Within roughly 30 seconds, the faucet should confirm the transfer.
 Run your script again to verify that the POL balance increased.
+You can also check your address on the explorer: https://amoy.polygonscan.com/address/<your-address>

+> Faucet tips
+>
+> If the faucet rate-limits you, wait a few minutes and retry.
+Make sure “Polygon Amoy” is selected.
+Some public faucets require sign-in or a CAPTCHA.

 ---